Aren't we sealed for eternity by the Holy Spirit?

 "And when you heard the word of truth (the gospel of your salvation)—when you believed in Christ—you were marked with the seal of the promised Holy Spirit, who is the down payment of our inheritance, until the redemption of God’s own possession, to the praise of his glory."

 Again, that speaks of God’s faithfulness.
-Even in human terms however, a down payment does not guarantee the transaction if one party backs out.
+By way of example, in human terms however, a down payment does not guarantee the transaction if one party backs out even though we tend to use the term guarantee for such a practice.
 For example, you can put a down payment on a house.
 If you follow through with the purchase, your down payment goes toward the purchase price.
 If you back out, you can lose your down payment.
 I see this as parallel to John 10:28, “no one will snatch them from my hand.”
-No one can take our salvation.
+This indicates that no one can take our salvation.
 According to the broad warnings in scripture, we can fall away, and that reality does not compete with the point that no one else can make that happen.

 Coming back to the reference verse, the warning not to grieve the Holy Spirit seems significant.